 BOOTLEG FILES 646: “Beane’s of Boston” (1979 CBS television pilot based on the BBC series “Are You Being Served?”).

-LAST SEEN: On YouTube.
+LAST SEEN: It is on YouTube.

 AMERICAN HOME VIDEO: None.

-CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Unlikely.
+CHANCES OF SEEING A COMMERCIAL DVD RELEASE: Nope.